PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-08 07:19:24
+Last updated: 2024-04-08 07:19:58
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: Every night can't be legendary.
+If all nights are legendary, no nights are legendary! - Ted Mosby